Fresno Area Express

-FAX has paratransit operations called Handy Ride.
-Handy Ride is operated by a private contractor.
+FAX has paratransit operations called Handy Ride, operated by a private contractor.
 FAX offers free transfers as well as wheelchair lifts and bike racks on all buses.

 History

 The public transportation system in Fresno started in January 1889 with horse-drawn streetcars.
-By 1901, lines had been established on Fulton, Fresno, and Mariposa Streets, which merged together into the Fresno City Railway Company.
+By 1901, lines had been established on Fulton, Fresno, and Mariposa Streets, which merged into the Fresno City Railway Company.
 The company was renamed the Fresno Traction Company in 1903 as employees began the process of converting the lines to electric streetcars.
 These electric streetcars operated on approximately 42 miles of track by the mid-1920s.

 In 1939, the streetcar system was purchased by National City Lines, known for its role in the General Motors streetcar conspiracy.
 The company renamed the system Fresno City Lines, and like the other lines it purchased around the nation, National City Lines started to replace Fresno's rail system with buses and all streetcar operations ended on May 20, 1939.

 The city of Fresno took control of Fresno City Lines in 1961, renaming it Fresno Municipal Lines.
 The system would be renamed Fresno Transit in 1969 and received its current name, Fresno Area Express or FAX, in 1989.

 In 2001, FAX started the process of converting its fleet to be fueled by compressed natural gas (CNG), a process that was expected to take about 10 years.

 In January 2017, the agency introduced FAX15, a frequent bus service, on the Shaw Avenue and Cedar Avenue corridors.
 On these lines, buses arrive every 15 minutes on weekdays between 6 am and 6 pm.
 Bus stops along the FAX15 lines were improved in 2022 and 2023.
+A third FAX15 route along the 1st Street corridor was added in August 2023.

 FAX Q, a frequent bus service that the agency brands as bus rapid transit, opened on February 19, 2018.
 The 15.7 mi line operates on the Blackstone and Ventura/Kings Canyon transit corridors and cost US$56 million to build.

 The agency started the process of converting to a zero tailpipe emission fleet in 2021, with the introduction of two battery-electric buses in late 2021.
+As of May 1, 2024, all nine battery-electric buses were out of service.
 The agency also plans to purchase hydrogen fuel cell buses.
 FAX expects to purchase its last CNG-fueled buses in 2027, and retire them by 2040.